String structures associated to indefinite Lie groups: Introduction

 String structures are interesting from the geometric point of view due to the relation between the Riemannian geometry of a manifold and characteristic classes associated with String structures on that manifold.
 The Stolz-H\"ohn conjecture says the following: Let $X$ be a smooth closed string manifold of dimension $4k$.
 If $X$ admits a Riemannian metric with positive Ricci curvature, then the Witten genus $\phi_W(X)$ vanishes.

-Homotopy-theoretically, String structures amount to having a String orientation, which in relation to modular forms gives a corresponding orientation to the spectrum of topological modular form (tmf), $M{\rm String}\to {\rm tmf}$ \cite{AHS}.
+Homotopy-theoretically, String structures amount to having a String orientation, which in relation to modular forms gives a corresponding orientation to the spectrum of topological modular forms (tmf), $M{\rm String}\to {\rm tmf}$ \cite{AHS}.
 Conjecturally, the Witten genus is constructed as an index of a Dirac operator on loop space \cite{Wit}.
 This is the String analog to the theorem on vanishing $\hat{A}$-genus by Lichnerowicz \cite{Li} for Spin manifolds: Let $X$ be a smooth closed spin manifold of dimension $2k$.
 If $X$ admits a Riemannian affine connection with nonnegative and not identically zero Riemannian curvature, then the $\hat{A}$-genus vanishes.

 The Atiyah-Bott-Shapiro map $M{\rm Spin}\to K{\rm O}$ is constructed using the representations of the Spin groups, and relies on knowing that for a space $X$, elements of $K{\rm O}^0(X)$ are represented by vector bundles over $X$.
-It gives a $K{\rm O}$-theory Thom isomorphism for Spin-vector bundles, and is topological expression for the index of the Dirac operator.
-We hope that similar questions, also as in the seminal paper \cite{Wit} and the considerable subsequent research that build on it, can be explored in the semi-Riemannian setting.
+It gives a $K{\rm O}$-theory Thom isomorphism for Spin-vector bundles, and is a topological expression for the index of the Dirac operator.
+We hope that similar questions can be explored in the semi-Riemannian setting.